Win Wan Corral Pond

 What Can We Learn from the Ponds in the Gabbs Valley Range?

 Win Wan Flat has 2 ponds and both have had fairy shrimp at various times.
 Win Wan Corral Pond had fairy shrimp in 2019 but not in 2022.
 Win Wan Flat West Pond had fairy shrimp in 2022 and much more water than Win Wan Corral Pond.
 Dirt work between fairy shrimp occurrences in 2019 and 2022 may have changed drainage on the playa to the extent that Win Wan Corral Pond was no longer viable habitat.
-The summer 2023 thunderstorms changed that as Win Wan Corral Pond had abundant water in late August but Win Wan Flat West Pond was dry on the day of the visit.
+The summer 2023 thunderstorms changed that as Win Wan Corral Pond had abundant water in late August but Win Wan Flat West Pond was dry.
+Win Wan Corral Pond remained wet and Win Wan Flat West Pond remained dry through April 2024.

-Ostracods were observed in October and early December after the wet summer of 2023.
+Ostracods were observed in October and early December of the wet 2023 and again in March and April of 2024.

 The wood in the corral is strongly weathered so Win Wan Corral Pond has probably been there for a long time.
 Also, the Win Wan Flat 7.5-minute topographic quadrangle, which shows the ponds, was based on aerial photographs taken in 1974.
-Colonization has consequently had 50 years or more to achieve success and it did.
+Colonization has consequently had 50 years or more to achieve success.